rayjung95/Node.js-api-server/README.md

 By default, this app will use a file watcher [nodemon](https://nodemon.io/) and will be accessible from the URL: http://localhost:8080.

 ## Endpoints
-Documentation can be found [here](https://documenter.getpostman.com/view/2189122/S17wNS8v)
+Node.js API Documentation can be found [PostMan Doc](https://documenter.getpostman.com/view/2189122/S17wNS8v)

 ## Code Quality